-The Children's Advocacy Center (CAC) of Hernando County is a fully accredited child-friendly facility that responds to children who are child victims of sexual abuse, physical abuse, threatened harm, drug-endangerment, mental injury, neglect, and witnesses of domestic violence.
+Fully accredited by the National Children’s Alliance, the Children's Advocacy Center (CAC) of Hernando County is a child-friendly facility that responds to children who are child victims of sexual abuse, physical abuse, threatened harm, drug-endangerment, mental injury, neglect, and witnesses of domestic violence.
 The program utilizes a nationally-recognized multidisciplinary team approach that includes the following partners:

 Who is Eligible:

-Children ages 0-17 who are victims of alleged physical or sexual abuse, victims of neglect, human trafficking victims, drug endangered children, children who witness domestic violence, or adults who were sexually abused as children.
-Non-offending caregivers are also eligible for services.
+Children ages 0-17 who are victims of physical abuse, sexual abuse, neglect, human trafficking, mental injury, drug endangered, who witness domestic violence, as well as adults who were sexually abused as children are eligible for services.
+Non-offending family members such as siblings, parents, or grandparents are also eligible for services.

 The Children's Advocacy Center provides comprehensive, coordinated multidisciplinary services designed to reduce the stress a child experiences through the investigative process.
 Services provided at the CAC include forensic interviews, specialized interviews, social assessments, forensic medical exams, multidisciplinary team staffing, advocacy, deposition and court accompaniment, case management, as well as individual therapy for child victims and their non-offending caregivers, and adults who were sexually abused as children.